Month of December 2003

 So, that's a fairly simple one to fix, I thought: look for objects that start on page boundaries, and treat them as beginning new regions.
 And so it was, but now I find my bug: the first GC after loading the core thrashes the machine to death for several minutes.

 The cause of which, I still don't know.
-In brief, though: when we're looking for a place to start a new alloc_region, it's sometimes possible to tack it onto the same page as a previous one.
+In brief, though: when we're looking for a place to start a new allocregion, it's sometimes possible to tack it onto the same page as a previous one.
 (Usually I wouldn't expect a region to end in the middle of a page but I'm guessing it might have been closed before being filled by GC or something).
-Although this works fine in the mutator, for some reason when we're allocating for the collector, we sometimes ("sometimes" meaning that we usually have to compile about half of PCL for the bug to manifest) manage to induce heap corruption by putting new alloc_regions onto part-full pages.
+Although this works fine in the mutator, for some reason when we're allocating for the collector, we sometimes ("sometimes" meaning that we usually have to compile about half of PCL for the bug to manifest) manage to induce heap corruption by putting new allocregions onto part-full pages.
 Since March or so this year we've been running with this disabled, meaning that regions always start at the top of the page, but I am here to tell you now, brothers and sisters, that collecting 40Mb of live objects at once and putting each new alloc_region on its own page is a very bad idea: the space wastage is actually high enough that you might look at it displayed in the GC statistics and think "nah, that's clearly bogus data, nothing to worry about".
 I should know: I did.

 The offending code (that is, the heap corrupting code, not the waste-of-space workaround) is, as far as I can tell, identical in effect to that in CMUCL.
 I'm not foreseeing imminent enlightenment here.